CallejaGit/snippets/README.md

 # snippets

-This is my personal snippets, specifically used by snipmate.
-Generates text by a `text` followed the tab key.
+This is my personal snippets, works with snipmate.

+**Note:** I used jumptags that are setup by cvim and therefore has to have cvim.
+Need to configure jumptags without cvim, and prompt input user for function names

 ### Adding snippets